 Initially we are in the domestic market which is unsophisticated in chocolate matters and introduce fine chocolate.
 Afterwards, start exploring export possibilities.

 I am going to cacao producers associations in the four regions I am featuring right now and buy the beans directly from them.
 This way, I offer a better price but expect from them a better fermentation process which is the most difficult thing to find.
 This way I cut the middlemen who mix the beans not necessarily of the best quality.

 I wanted a clean design that would jump out from the rest and a name that was short and easy to pronounce in any language.
 We want to first master the fine art of making chocolate bars and later explore truffles and other chocolate products involving tropical foods available here.

-My favorite food/meal, is breakfast!
+My favorite food/meal is breakfast!
 I love everything that goes with it!
-I am not much of a wine drinker and one of my favorite chocolate is Fassbender & Rausch from Germany 70% bars.
+One of my favorite chocolates is Fassbender & Rausch from Germany 70% bars.